-***2014 update: GM's credit card offerings have undergone some major changes.
+***2014 update: The BuyPower Card (formerly known as the GM Card) has undergone some major changes.
 Check out our new, updated review.***

 The review below is outdated and for reference purposes only.

 The GM Card isn’t a newbie; it’s been around since 1992.
 That makes it one of the longest running credit cards in existence.
 Having been born and raised in Michigan, I have a close affinity for General Motors.
 In fact, my grandfather’s entire career was at the company and I have quite a few friends and family connected to the company in some shape or form.

 And their credit card?
 Well during my childhood, it was my parent's primary piece of plastic.
 Back then, (in the 90's) you could redeem up to $3,000 worth of rewards for your new vehicle.
 Now, the program is quite different...